Iñupiaq hunter watching for seal, Nome, Alaska. ASL-P240-210, George Parks Photograph Collection, Alaska State Library-Historical Collections.

 Welcome to the Alaska Historical Society

-The Alaska Historical Society (AHS) is a nonprofit, volunteer-based organization dedicated to the promotion of Alaska history by the exchange of ideas and information, the preservation and interpretation of resources, and the education of Alaskans about their heritage.
+The Alaska Historical Society (AHS) is a nonprofit, volunteer-based organization dedicated to the promotion of Alaska history by the exchange of ideas and information, the preservation and interpretation of resources, and the education of Alaskans about our shared and diverse heritage.
 Governed by a 15-member board, the Society provides a forum and a vehicle to achieve these goals.
 AHS is a membership organization with 430+ members.
 If you would like to join us, visit our membership page.

 The Alaska Historical Society is inviting nominations for its annual awards to individuals, historical societies and public institutions for notable research, writing and promotion of Alaska history.
 Special exhibits, historic walking tours, sign projects, oral histories, anthologies, digitizing archival materials, creating a website and commemorating an anniversary are among projects that have been recognized in the past.
 Nominations are due September 15, 2024.
 A nomination should have sufficient detail and supporting materials.
 It should be submitted to the AHS Awards...
 (Read More)